sebastianspicker/relution-policy-workbench/README.md

 relution-policy-workbench documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: core-build-out.
-Earlier setup detail now lives in maintained guidance.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for docker.

 ## Usage
-- Made the compliance assumptions easier to check later.
+- Made the relution assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.